Ilkka-AI/CarND-Unscented-Kalman-Filter-Project/readme.txt

 PROJECT DESCRIPTION
 The project "unscented Kalman filter" is based on the same structure as the extended Kalman filter.
+The filter is used to track a vehicle by fusing radar and lidar measurements.
+The unscented Kalman filter allows for non-linear motion models.
+The resulting non-linear probability distribution and its transform is handled by using sigma points to represent the distribution.

 It uses a main file that calls a function called ProcessMeasurement.
 Anything important happens in this function.
 The function is part of the class ukf.

-C++ QUIZZES
-The quizzes including the solutions of them are included in the file ukf.cpp.
-They are individual functions, which don't need any special environment.
-The solution of the quizzes are given here and also the expected results.
-The quizzes can easily evaluated: if every value of the student solution (vectors and matrices) differs less than 0.001 from the original solution, the quizz is passed, otherwise failed.